kozmo2k4/raspipc/README.md

 ## About
 Pronounced: Ras - Pip - See - Tee - Vee

-Goal: Display security cameras on a TV or dedicated Monitor; all managed remotely with a simple and modern WebUI.
+Goal: Display network security cameras on a TV or dedicated display; all managed remotely with a simple and modern WebUI.

 > Under Very Heavy Development - NON FUNCTIONAL

-[raspIPC.tv](http://raspIPC.tv) is a fancy web interface for [omxplayer](https://github.com/popcornmix/omxplayer), the Raspberry Pi command line video player.
+[raspIPC.tv](http://raspIPC.tv) is a fancy web front end for [omxplayer](https://github.com/popcornmix/omxplayer), the Raspberry Pi command line video player.
 Loaded up on a Raspberry Pi, a $35 credit card sized computer, It allows you to quickly and easily get your security cameras video feeds displayed on your Television with many great layouts that you can customize.